replicatedhq/replicated-starter-helm/README.md

 Once you've created a repository from the template, you'll want to `git clone` your new repo and `cd` into it locally.

+Edit the following values in Chart.yaml with your application information:
+- name
+- description
+- appVersion
+- home

+note: see Chart.yaml for examples

 ### 1. Install CLI